samandbear/Shopping-App/README.md

 the item’s stock should be incremented accordingly to offset the auto-deduction that took place when the order is first placed.
 However, a “Canceled” order cannot be completed, nor can a “Completed” order be canceled.
-5. Summary
-a.
-The seller should be able to see all orders.
-i.
-A page should only have 5 orders (Bonus)
-b.
-The seller can click and see information regarding any single order, completed with the items involved in the order.
-c.
-The seller can see which product brings the most profit.
-i.
-The profit is calculated as (retail price - wholesale price). ii.
-Note: This should address situations where the seller alters either the wholesale_price or retail_price, causing a discrepancy when comparing between the past orders and the current updated product details.
-d.
-The seller can see which 3 products are the most popular/sold (excluding canceled and ongoing order).
-e.
-The seller can also see the amount of total items sold successfully (excluding canceled and ongoing order).
-f.
-Show the top 3 buyers who spent the most (excluding canceled and ongoing order, use first name as a tie breaker).